Trichomoniasis is a sexually transmitted infection (STI) caused by the parasite Trichomonas vaginalis.

 As the symptoms of trichomoniasis are similar to other STIs, it can be difficult to diagnose.
 Your doctor will ask you a few questions about your symptoms, and whether you have had any sexual contact with someone with trichomoniasis infection.
 Your doctor will also examine your genital area.

 For women, a swab will be taken from your vagina.
-For men, it is more difficult to test.
-However, depending on whether you have symptoms, your doctor may suggest a urine test or a swab.
-Sometimes, your doctor may offer treatment straight away without doing a test if you have had sex with someone who has trichomoniasis.
+For men, your doctor may suggest a urine test or a swab depending on your symptoms.
+Your doctor may offer treatment straight away without waiting for test results if you have had sex with someone who has trichomoniasis.

 If you have trichomoniasis, your doctor may also test for other STIs or do a sexual health check.